 What to Expect: Aare Gorge Canyon Walk

 Aare Gorge has stunning scenery, especially if you’ve never seen a gorge before.
 While not as wide as the Rhine Gorge, the Aare Gorge is generally wider than Rosenlaui and Via Mala.
 Except for a small section in the middle of the gorge, its waters were fairly calm.
-The average water speed as approximately 2 meters per second.
+The average water speed is approximately 2 meters per second.
+The glacier mills near the western entrance and in the middle of the path were quite interesting.

 In Aare Gorge, you can expect a 1.4-kilometer-long narrow wooden footpath suspended over rocky faces.
 In its narrowest part (kleinen Enge), the gorge measures just 1 meter wide, while its largest part (Grossen Runs) measures approximately 40 meters wide.
 Glacial potholes can also be seen along the way.
 The highest cliff wall measures 189 meters.